hawson2003/The-CABO-Game/README.md

 In the beginning of the game, you may type 'GUIDE' to know brief introduction of game rules, 'START' to directly play the game, or 'EXIT' to stop.

 ### SETUP
 Shuffle the deck of cards.
-Deal 4 cards labelled as ABCD to each player facedown in a line.
+Deal 4 cards labeled as ABCD to each player facedown in a line.
 Place the draw deck facedown in the center of the table, and place the top card faceup next to the draw deck to form a fold deck.

 Input any two positions of your cards(i.e., AB, AC), to secretly look at them.
 Player cards may not change location.
 Game start from random player.